skip to content

 Sec.
 10-124. – Authority to destroy.

-Any animal may be destroyed by an animal control officer or peace officer, in the interest of public safety, when such animal is found attacking, biting, or mauling victims at large.
+Any animal may be destroyed by an animal control officer or peace officer, in the interest of public safety, when such an animal is found attacking, biting, or mauling victims at large.

 Dog Ownership Limitations